 - Counter of facts

-Supremacy and weaknesses of all these categories are to be scrutinized by the readers, in order to get a hold on the proposed characteristics of causation (which in turn will be the right definition, too).
+To get a hold on the proposed characteristics of causation (which in turn will be the right definition, too), supremacy and weaknesses of all these categories are to be scrutinized by the reader.

-Two classes – era and counterfactual –, thoroughly come in the meaning of causation.
-The essential and adequate definition assess that every one of the causes are deterministic.
-The adequate part clarify that the variable is indispensable and by itself can cause the disease.
-Henceforth, as per both the perspectives, overwhelming smoking can be cited as a reason for lung disease, just when the nearness of obscure deterministic variable is suspected.
+Two classes–era and counterfactual, are thoroughly important in the meaning of causation.
+The essential and adequate definition assess that every one of the causes is deterministic.
+The adequate part clarifies that the variable is indispensable and by itself can cause the disease.
+Henceforth, as per both the perspectives, overwhelming smoking can be cited as a reason for lung disease, just when the nearness of the obscure deterministic variable is suspected.

-Some of the causative factors though might be essential, might not be adequate in causing a disease and there are additional factors required to cause the full blown disease.
+Some of the causative factors though essential, may not be adequate to cause disease; there may be additional factors required to cause the full-blown disease.

-Correlation tells us the relationship between the two variables.
-The relationship could be present or absent between two variables.
+Correlation tells us the relationship between the 2 variables.
+The relationship between the 2 variables could be present or absent.
 When the relationship is present, it can be either positive or negative.

-The correlation coefficient (r) represent the strength of the correlation.
-There are two methods of determining the correlation coefficient and it depends on the parametricity of the data in hand.
-If the data is parametric then generally pearson correlation coefficient is used and when the data is nonparametric then the spearman correlation coefficient is used.
+The correlation coefficient (r) represents the strength of the correlation.
+There are 2 methods of determining the correlation coefficient; the choice of the method depends on the parametricity of the data in hand.
+If the data is parametric then generally the Pearson correlation coefficient is used; when the data is nonparametric then the Spearman correlation coefficient is used.

-The relationship between the two variables which were correlated could be a causal association or it may in any other context taken with regards to the experiment.
+The relationship between the 2 correlated variables could be a causal association or it may be in any other context taken with regards to the experiment.

-In case of positive correlation, dependent and independent variable fluctuates together, i.e. if one increases, the other variable also increases, and vice versa.
+In the case of positive correlation, the dependent and independent variables fluctuate together, i.e. if one increases, the other variable also increases, and vice versa.

-For a negative correlation dependent and independent variable fluctuates oppositely from one another, i.e. if one increases, the other decreases and vice versa.
+For a negative correlation, the dependent and independent variables fluctuate opposite from one another, i.e. if one increases, the other decreases, and vice versa.

-The epidemiology and the biostatistics are deeply interlinked and depend on each other in their principles.
-The rules of both the disciplines are indispensable to any researcher and should be followed with full regard in their study.
-The bias which are mentioned in this document should be taken care by the researcher.
+The epidemiology and biostatistics are deeply interlinked and depend on each other in their principles.
+The rules of both disciplines are indispensable to any researcher and should be followed with full regard in their study.
+The biases mentioned in this document should be noted and taken care of by the researcher.